UW CREATE Presents: Accessible eSports Showcase 2023 with a colorful, digital background

 Spotlight tables

-Engage with CREATE corporate and community partners around game accessibility.
-Participate in accessible gaming tech demos, and more.
-Our list of attending organizations is actively growing.
+Engage with CREATE corporate and community partners around game accessibility, including Seattle Adaptive Sports, Microsoft XBox, HuskyADAPT, and UW CREATE.
+Participate in accessible gaming tech demos, and more!

 Non-competitive gameplay

-In addition to the mainstage gameplay, there will be various accessible video games available to play, ranging from cooperative games to streamed large-audience party games.
-We’ll also have a VR station available!
-Games will include
+In addition to the mainstage gameplay, there were various accessible video games available to play, ranging from cooperative games to streamed large-audience party games, and a VR station!
+Games included:

 • Jackbox Party Pack Games